 To be able to define discharge, streamflow, hydraulic radius, cross-sectional area, wetted perimeter and occupied channel width.

 To be able to use the ‘Bradshaw model’ to describe and explain how channel characteristics change with distance from source.

 To be able to describe and explain how channel characteristics such as depth and velocity vary in a meandering channel

 To be able to define the hydrographs characteristics of lag time, peak discharge and base flow.

 There are lots of terms for this section of the syllabus!
-Many of them are listed above but the list is not exhaustive but we will try and define most of them as we go along during the lesson.
-If there are any that are not defined or just want to review what they mean use the useful links below.
+Many of them are listed above but the list is not exhaustive, we will try and define most of them as we go along during the lesson.
+If there are any that are not defined or just want to review what they mean use the links in the 'Useful Resources' box below.

 If you are lucky we may even do a cut and stick exercise for the different terms.

 Before we look at the different factors which impact the amount of water that can be found in a river (discharge) we need to know something about discharge and what can be found within a river.
 Watch the following clip and answer the following questions:

 How is discharge measured?

 What is bedload?